jabruhns/group-project-2/README.md

 Nobody likes long flights or unreliable airlines, so we wanted to build a tool that quickly displays data related to travel time that allows users to gain an overview of how each stacks up.
 We want our tool to do the following:

-- Display speed of travel(air) time per airline from one given airport to another
+- Display duration of travel(air) time per airline from one given airport to another
 - Display historical trends of travel time by selectable airline/airport
 - Display summary statistics of relevant metrics